What started out as a great advantage for the prophet Daniel and his friends had suddenly turned into a great peril.

 12 Because of this, the king became angry and extremely furious, and he gave orders to kill all the wise men of Babylon.
 13 So the decree was issued that the wise men be killed; and they looked for Daniel and his friends, to kill them.
 Daniel 2:10-14 (NASB)

-Though Daniel and his friends had not yet officially entered the king’s service nor had any idea what was going on, these young men suddenly found themselves under a sentence of death, one that was to be carried out immediately.
+Though Daniel and his friends had not yet officially entered the king’s service, nor had any idea what was going on, these young men suddenly found themselves under a sentence of death, one to be carried out immediately.

 14 Then Daniel replied with discretion and discernment to Arioch, the captain of the king’s bodyguard, who had gone out to kill the wise men of Babylon; 15 he said to Arioch, the king’s officer, “For what reason is the decree from the king so harsh?”
 Then Arioch informed Daniel of the matter.
 16 So Daniel went in and requested of the king that he would give him a grace period, so that he might declare the interpretation to the king.
 Daniel 2:14-16 (NASB)

 Daniel apparently had a high enough standing among the trainees that he could personally approach the king to ask for more time to get the needed interpretation.
-His favorable impression and credibility convinced the king to allow a little more time before the fatal punishment order was carried out.
+His favorable impression, favor from God, and credibility convinced the king to allow a little more time before the fatal punishment order was carried out.

-Having succeeded in getting a little more time, Daniel knew what to do next: turn to the Lord in prayer and supplication and enlist his equally endangered friends to do the same.
-It is safe to assume that their prayer time was desperate, heartfelt, and sincere.
-The Lord would hear their plea.
+Having succeeded in getting a little more time, Daniel knew what to do next: turn to the Lord in prayer and supplication, and enlist his equally endangered friends to do the same.
+It is safe to assume that their prayer time was desperate, intense, heartfelt, and sincere.

 17 Then Daniel went to his house and informed his friends, Hananiah, Mishael and Azariah, about the matter, 18 so that they might request compassion from the God of heaven concerning this secret, so that Daniel and his friends would not be killed with the rest of the wise men of Babylon.
 Daniel 2:17-18 (NASB)